Inei1/AutomaticBrowserLogin/README.md

 ## Usage

 When first running the program, look at the options menu and be sure the button for the browser you want to use is _blue_.
 Enter any arguments in the arguments box, separated by a space.
 A list of arguments can be found online for [Chrome](https://peter.sh/experiments/chromium-command-line-switches/) and [Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Command_Line_Options).
 To add a login, click on the add button on the main screen.
 In the website box, give the _full_ url to the login page of the website you with to login to.
 It is recommended to copy-paste the address when you navigate to the login page, such as https://github.com/login.
 The username and password boxes are self-explanitory, and should be given your username and password.
+You can leave them blank if you do not wish to login to the webpage.

 ## Common Problems